Publication Strategy

 Metadata, Authority Data, and Semantic Networks

-In order to further improve the indexing of the publications, the latter are recorded bibliographically via an internal reference system (iDAI.bibliography/Zenon ) and external registration services (DataCite, DNB) and continuously updated in terms of their metadata.
-The DAI places particular emphasis on the integration of persistent identifiers and the enrichment with content-indexing pertaining to norm and subject-related data.
+In order to further improve the indexing of publications, they are bibliographically recorded using an internal reference system (iDAI.bibliography/Zenon) and external registration services (DataCite, DNB), and their metadata are continuously updated.
+The DAI places particular emphasis on the integration of persistent identifiers and the enrichment of content indexing with respect to standard and subject-related data.

 The dissemination of this metadata (and its contents) in other specialised information infrastructures (e.g. DNB) will be further promoted.
 This is also intended to enable the change of perspective, which will allow the publications themselves to be viewed as digital objects.